Emiliano-Blackbird/Wordpress-Page-Blackbird-Sports/README.md

 ## 🚀 How to Try It Out

-    Clone this repository
+    Clone this repository.

-    Copy the files into the wp-content folder of your WordPress installation
+    Copy the files into the wp-content folder of your WordPress installation.

-    Activate the theme from the WordPress dashboard
+    Activate the theme from the WordPress dashboard.

-    (Optional) Import the database to load demo content
+    (Optional) Import the database to load demo content.

 ## 🔌 Recommended Plugins